Some Nights (album): Critical reception

 Some Nights received generally mixed reviews from music critics.
 At Metacritic, which assigns a rating out of 100 to reviews from mainstream critics, the album received an average score of 60, based on 21 reviews, which indicates "mixed or average reviews".
 Rolling Stone's Jody Rosen complimented the album's "classic bubble-pop tunefulness with rococo rock & roll".
 Sputnikmusic staff reviewer Adam Knott wrote, "The energy and personality which flood out of every melody give this album its own stamp of authority.
 It tips over into excess at rare moments, but even as you can hear those moments happening, they provoke grins inside and out."
 Ray Rahman of Entertainment Weekly was less positive, criticizing the album's second half as being inferior to the first.
 Morgan Troper of PopMatters wrote that "in a bizarre, inverted way, Some Nights is Nate Ruess coming into his own as a singer and songwriter," but was critical of Ruess' use of pop music conventions in the album's songs.

 The album was listed at number 43 on Rolling Stone's list of the top 50 albums of 2012, saying "Ruess' emo sweetness and self-doubting humor make Some Nights a castle you could feel at home in."

 Commercial performance

 The album debuted at number three on the Billboard 200 with first-week sales of 70,000 copies in the United States.
-The album has been certified Platinum and has sold over 1.6 million copies as of February 2015.
+The album has been certified triple platinum by the Recording Industry Association of America (RIAA); as of February 2015, it has sold over 1.6 million copies.

-In the UK it sold 310,000 copies in 2012.
+In the UK, it sold 310,000 copies in 2012.

 The album's lead single "We Are Young", became the first multi-member band debut to top the Billboard Hot 100 since Nickelback's "How You Remind Me" in December 2001.
 It also earned a footnote in chart history by becoming the first, and only, tune that has ever gained more than 300,000 downloads a week for seven weeks straight, topping three million downloads in all.